China Airlines Flight 611: Cause

-Consequently, after repeated cycles of pressurization and depressurization during flight, cracks began to form around the exposed scratches.
-Finally, on 25 May 2002, coincidentally 22 years to the day after the faulty repair was made on the damaged tail, the hull broke open in midair.
-An explosive decompression occurred once the crack opened up, causing the separation of the aircraft's fuselage at section 46 (aft of the main wingbox).
+Consequently, after repeated cycles of pressurisation and depressurisation during flight, cracks began to form around the exposed scratches until finally, on 25 May 2002, coincidentally 22 years to the day after the faulty repair was made on the damaged tail, the hull broke open in midair.
+A rapid decompression occurred once the crack opened up, causing the separation of the aircraft's fuselage at section 46 (aft of the main wingbox).
 The remainder of the aircraft forward of section 46 entered an abrupt descent, causing all four engines to separate from the wings near-simultaneously, as the engine fuse pins failed at about 29000 ft.
 After this point, the wings and fuselage forward of the initial breakpoint remained connected until impact with the sea.

 This was not the first time that a 747 had crashed because of a faulty repair following a tailstrike.
-On 12 August 1985, 17 years before Flight 611's crash and 7 years after the accident aircraft's repair, Japan Airlines Flight 123 from Tokyo to Osaka with 524 people on board had crashed when the vertical stabilizer was torn off and the hydraulic systems severed by explosive decompression, leaving only four survivors.
-That crash had been attributed to a faulty repair to the rear pressure bulkhead, which had been damaged in 1978 in a tailstrike incident.
-In both crashes, a doubler plate was not installed according to Boeing standards.
+On 12 August 1985, 17 years before Flight 611's crash and 7 years after the accident aircraft's repair, Japan Air Lines Flight 123 from Tokyo to Osaka with 524 people on board had crashed when the vertical stabiliser was torn off and the hydraulic systems severed by explosive decompression, leaving only four survivors.
+That crash had been attributed to a faulty repair to the rear pressure bulkhead, which had been damaged in 1978 in a tail strike incident.
+In both crashes, a doubler plate was not installed according to Boeing standards at the time.

 China Airlines disputed much of the report, stating that investigators did not find the pieces of the aircraft that would prove the contents of the investigation report.
+One piece of evidence during the investigation that came up was the discolouration on the damaged section of the tail from photographs from maintenance records.
+The discolouration was determined to be tar stains from cigarette and cigar smoke.
+Smoking was permitted onboard China Airlines' flights until 1995.
+Had the stains been investigated, the cracks in the fuselage would have been discovered, and the plane might have avoided the fateful flight.

-Dramatization
+In popular culture

-The accident was featured in a season 7 episode of the Canadian documentary Mayday titled "Scratching the Surface".
+The accident was featured in a Season 7 episode of the Canadian documentary series Mayday (Air Disasters in the U.S.), entitled "Scratching the Surface".